mattvail734/tongue-twisters/inshorts/README.md

 tag_text.py also provides the option to use NLTK for POS tagging.
 This is a little more convenient as there is no additional language model to load, but the SpaCy taggers performs slightly better on most test text and is faster at runtime.

 ## Language Parsing
+chunk_text.py takes each word and "chunks" or groups them into phrases.
+There are five major categories of phrases:
+1. Noun phrase
+2. Verb phrase
+3. Adjective phrase
+4. Adverb phrase
+5. Prepositional phrase

 ## Named Entity Identification